HMS-Analytical-Software/GitAlchemist/README.md

 # Autogit

 Autogit is a small framework for creating bare repositories from config files with a pre-defined history of commits.
-It is planned to use this tool to create tasks for the git workhop.
-Core of this tool are so-called `autogit.yaml` files which define a series of actions for virtual (fake) users like creating files or execute git commands.
+The primary purpose of this tool is setting up local git environments for teaching purposes, i.e. git workshops.
+At the core of this tool are so-called `autogit.yaml` files which define a series of actions for virtual (fake) users like creating files or executing git commands.

 ## Example